6.3.3 Public Trust in Politicians

 The legitimacy of a political system depends upon public trust in politicians as people who could and would deliver acceptable governance

 As outlined in the introduction to this book, a central aim of governance is that it should be acceptable to those it affects.
 In the Political Dimension of power, that requirement is a criterion for assessing the performance of politicians and political systems.
 As described at the start of this chapter (6.1.2), politicians act as intermediaries between the population and public servants.
 They must respond to the public’s wishes, take responsible decisions, and take management responsibility for the performance of public servants and employees of institutions.
-And if people trust the government, they are more likely to comply with its requests – even if these are painful.
+If people trust the government, they are more likely to comply with its requests – even if these are painful.
+Political dishonesty has undermined trust, though, as illustrated by several posts on this website.

 Public trust in politicians has declined sharply in both America and Britain, as highlighted by two reports in 2022: